George Ripley (transcendentalist): Later years

-In 1861 Sophia Ripley died.
-George Ripley remarried, to Louisa Sclossberger, in 1865, and was a part of the Gilded Age New York literary scene for the remainder of his life.
+Sophia Ripley died in 1861.
+George Ripley remarried, to Louisa Augusta Schlossberger (born in 1835 as Hoerner in Stuttgart, Germany), in 1865, and was a part of the Gilded Age New York literary scene for the remainder of his life.
 Because of his convivial nature, he was careful to avoid the city's rampant literary feuds at the time.
 He became a public figure with a national reputation and, known as an arbiter of taste, he helped establish the National Institute of Literature, Art, and Science in 1869.
 In his later years, he began suffering frequent illnesses, including a bout with influenza in 1875 which prevented him from traveling to Germany.
 He also suffered from gout and rheumatism.

 Ripley was found dead at his desk on July 4, 1880, slumped over his work.
 Pallbearers at his funeral included Frederick Augustus Porter Barnard, George William Curtis, and Whitelaw Reid.
 At the time of his death, Ripley had become financially successful; the New American Cyclopaedia had earned him royalties of nearly $1.5 million.
 A biography entitled George Ripley (Boston: Houghton, Mifflin & Co., 1882) was written by Octavius Brooks Frothingham.